fabiog1901/cdsw-install/README.md

 # CDSW DEPLOYMENT ON AZURE VIA CLOUDERA DIRECTOR

-Following are instruction to deploy a CDH+CDSW cluster on Azure using Cloudera Director's bootstrap script.
+Following are instructionis to deploy a CDH+CDSW cluster on Azure using Cloudera Director's bootstrap script.

-The cluster is Kerberized, and the MIT KDC server is installed on the same instance of Cloudera Director for simplicity.
+For simplicity, the MIT KDC server is installed on the same instance of Cloudera Director.

-The CDH cluster uses the embedded database.
-THe cluster does not run on HA and it does not use TLS.
+Along with deploying the CDH+CDSW cluster, the bootstrap script calls some other scripts to create usernames and their folders in HDFS, and to add the Kerberos principals.

-Along with deploying the CDH+CDSW cluster, the bootstrap script calls some other scripts that create usernames and folders in HDFS, and then add the Kerberos principals.
-Make sure you check the scripts folders.
+Make sure you check those scripts in the `scripts` folder to configure how many users you want to create, and the password to kinit.

 ### PREREQUISITES

-Create the IAM entity with permissions to access resources in your Azure Subscription.
+In the *Azure Portal*, create the IAM entity with permissions to access resources in your Azure Subscription.

 - Go to `Azure AD > App Registration` and create an app of type `Web app / API`.
 The URL is not important.
 - Go to the app `Keys` section and create a new key.
 Save the secret key for later